About BioPRYN and Pregnancy Testing

 A. The test's name is a partial acronym for "Pregnant Ruminant Yes/No".
 This specific test using ELISA technology, which produces fast results, has been develop for use exclusively in cattle.

 A. BioPRYN evaluates the blood (more specifically, the serum or plasma) of ruminants for a protein called Pregnancy Specific Protein B (PSPB).
 PSPB is produced by the placenta, and therefore pregnant animals will have the protein in their blood.
 This makes the test more accurate than earlier attempts at pregnancy diagnosis that evaluated blood or milk for progesterone or other hormones that can occur in normally cycling animals.
 The test uses enzyme-linked immunosorbent assay (ELISA) technology for processing, which contributes to its low cost and fast turn-around.

 Q. How early in a pregnancy can animals be tested with BioPRYN?

 A. Cattle can be tested for pregnancy 28 or more days following insemination, virgin heifers can be tested 25 days or more after insemination..
-Animals that are detected open can then be immediately returned to aggressive breeding programs using Lutalyse®, OvSynch® and/or CIDRs.
+Animals that are detected open can then be immediately returned to time saving re-synchronization protocols using products such as Estroplan and Gonabreed.

 Q. What is the accuracy of BioPRYN?

-A. The test is 99 percent accurate in detecting open cows, with only 1 percent showing false-open (false-negative).
-Correct open detection is very important whn giving Lutalyse or other synchronizing drugs.
+A. The test is >99 percent accurate in detecting open cows, with only <1 percent showing false-open (false-negative).
+Correct open detection is very important when giving Estroplan or other synchronizing drugs.